The Boxcar – Why You Should Consider the Rise, Fall, and Future

 The M&H design was introduced during the snowy winter of 1833, but the design would later be adapted by Baltimore & Ohio to add length, height, and side doors.

-By 1896, boxcars were a regular feature of the freight industry, and steel boxcars had replaced their wooden predecessors.
+By 1896, boxcars were a regular feature of the freight industry, and steel versions had replaced their wooden predecessors.
 The cars themselves had grown to the standard 40-foot car length of the 20th century, capable of hauling 40–50 metric tons.

 During the 1930s the 50-foot boxcar was introduced, which would become the standard dimension for the next century.